 - Title of Project

 - Name of controlled substance (cs) involved, amount (with justification) of each needed and source, a detailed description of procedures (including number and species of research subjects, dosage to be administered, route and method of administration and duration of project.)

 - Approving Authority if applicable (IRB, IACUC, IBC)

 - How do I pay for my CSA license?
 Payment can be made on Supplier Invoice (non-PO) in Workday.
-To route the check to a specific person for mailing in the with the form, enter “Hand Deliver” in the Handling Code on the supplier invoice, then, in the Memo field, enter the person’s name and campus address to whom the check should be sent.
-For questions about the payment process, please contact Jane Houk (firstname.lastname@example.org, 4-5180) or Matt Devick (email@example.com, 4-0457) in the Controller’s Department.
+To route the check to a specific person for mailing, enter “Hand Deliver” in the Handling Code on the supplier invoice, then, in the Memo field, enter the person’s name and campus address to whom the check should be sent.
+For questions about the payment process, please contact Finance Service Delivery (email@example.com) or Matt Devick (firstname.lastname@example.org, 515-294-0457) in the Controller’s Department.